The bar chart below shows the percentage of Australian men and women in different ages groups who did regular physical activity in 2010.

 Above 55, the percentage for males slightly rises while that for females decreases, reaching a similar point around 47% for both genders at 65 and over.

-- The plans below show a public park when it first opened in 1920 and the same park today Summarise the information by selecting and reporting the main features and make comparisons where relevant 73
+- 19 The chart below shows the changes that took place in three different areas of crime in Panama City from 2010 to 2019 Summarise the information by selecting and reporting the main features and make comparisons where relevant 73